Allianz - Travel

 • Originals and copies of four witnesses' IDs

 Destination weddings in Mexico can't be rushed.
-The bride and groom should plan to arrive at least three days before the ceremony in order to get their medical tests.
+The spouses-to-be should plan to arrive at least three days before the ceremony in order to get their medical tests.
 For your wedding to be recognized in the United States, you'll need to have the wedding certificate processed to receive an official apostille seal.
 It will then be mailed to your home address in a month or two.

 • Certified copies of birth certificates, which must each include the father’s name or information substantiating same